yohasebe/monadic-chat/docs/basic-apps.md

 ![Voice Interpreter app icon](../assets/icons/voice-chat.png ':size=40')

-This app translates the user's input text into another language and speaks it using speech synthesis.
+This app translates the user's voice input into another language and speaks it using speech synthesis.
 First, the assistant asks for the target language.
 Then, it translates the input text into the specified language.

 <details>
 <summary>voice_interpreter_app.rb</summary>